lastlink/docs-1/user-guide/user-directory.md

 > **Inviting New Users:** Only Administrators can add/invite new users.

+> **Public Registration using Rest Api:** See [issue 2102](https://github.com/directus/directus/issues/2102) on setting up the proper filter using the configuration.php, group permissions, and public user token.

 > **Developer Note:** You can add additional columns to `directus_files` to extend and customize this system.